track001/track001/README.md

 - 👋 Hi, I’m @track001 a.k.a.
 Tiana S.
 - 👀 I’m interested in ...
-Aerospace, Systems Engineering, and Software Engineering.
+Aerospace, Systems Engineering, Litigaion, and Software Engineering.
 - 🌱 I’m currently learning ...
-SQL, Fluid Dynamics, and Python.
+SQL, JavaScript, and Python.
-- 💞️ I’m looking to collaborate on ... research projects.
+- 💞️ I’m looking to collaborate on ... research projects or entry-level positions.
 - 📫 How to reach me ... message me!

 <!---